codetojoy/self/personal/Quotes.md

 * "Nous sommes tous Américains" (*"We are all Americans"*) - [Le Monde](https://en.wikipedia.org/wiki/Le_Monde), September 12, 2001 (confirm?)
 * "How can 'less be more'?
 That's impossible: *more* is more." - [Yngwie Malmsteen](https://en.wikipedia.org/wiki/Yngwie_Malmsteen) [here](https://www.youtube.com/watch?v=QHZ48AE3TOI)
 * "There are all-stars; then there are super-stars; and then there is Bobby Orr." - Don Cherry
-* "It doesn't matter what temperature a room is, it's always room temperature." - Stephen Wright
+* "It doesn't matter what temperature a room is, it's always room temperature." - [Steven Wright](https://en.wikipedia.org/wiki/Steven_Wright)
 * “I apologize for such a long letter - I didn't have time to write a short one.” - [Mark Twain](https://en.wikipedia.org/wiki/Mark_Twain)
 * "The older I grow, the less important the comma becomes.
 Let the reader catch his own breath." - [Elizabeth Clarkson Zwart](https://snaccooperative.org/ark:/99166/w6mk7rkn), columnist
 * "Pain is inevitable; suffering is optional." - [Haruki Murakami](https://en.wikipedia.org/wiki/Haruki_Murakami)